doubleA-doubleU/StarDate/README.md

 This seems pretty arbitrary to me, but it goes back to the ancient Sumerians and their [sexagesimal][wiki] (base 60) numbering system.
 Keeping time in this fashion has made sense for a long while, and all of us are well and used to it by now, but I think we can do better...

-This repository includes Windows gadgets and Android apps/widgets that allow for the telling of time in decimal format.
+This repository includes Windows gadgets and Android widgets that allow for the telling of time in decimal format.
 That's right, base 10, as any reasonable measuring system ought to be in the modern era.
 To accomplish this, let's redefine our time steps so that there are **100,000** equal units in a day.
 And while we're at it, let's call these units "deconds" to alleviate any confusion between the decimal second and a sexagesimal second.
 Now we have:
 ```
 1 "decond" equals 0.864 seconds
 100 "deconds" equals 1 "dinute"